Name and Objects

 The Vice Presidents shall be limited to eight in number.
 The President, Deputy President and Vice Presidents shall only be elected, upon nomination of the Committee, at a general meeting, to serve for one year, being eligible, however, for re-election.
 The President, Deputy President and Vice Presidents shall be ex officio Members of the Committee.

 3. The Club shall consist of Ordinary Members, Honorary Members, Young Associate Members, Honorary International Members and Visiting Members.

-A person shall only be eligible for election as an Ordinary Member if he/she is a British Citizen and/or a permanent resident in Great Britain and he/she has achieved one of the following:
+A person shall only be eligible for election as an Ordinary Member if they are a British Citizen and/or a permanent resident in Great Britain and they have achieved one of the following: